tontonialberto/ecma262-ide/README.md

 #### Body-Contains Filter

-The "body-contains" filtering template is the most complex and powerful filter.
+The `body-contains` filtering template is the most complex and powerful filter.
 It allows to insert chunks of the ECMA-262 specification (steps, expressions, conditions, etc.) inside a navigation task.
 These chunks form a pattern that is tested again the body of an algorithm.
 The condition evaluates to true if any of the steps in the algorithm matches the pattern.

 A pattern can contain wildcards for children, properties, and references.
 The following are valid wildcards:
 - empty (abstract) nodes